2hog/docker-training/kubernetes-12f/README.md

 * Unifying development, test and production environments
 * From buildpacks to Docker images
-* Deploying applications in Kubernetes
+* Deploying 12 factor applications in Kubernetes
-* Configuring applications the right way
+* Configuring applications
 * Sharing secrets and keeping them secret
-* Talking with other services in Kubernetes